lupettohf/AFKBot/README.md

  * Online/Cracked mode support.
  * Looks at nearby entities simulating real players.
  * Alerts on low health.
+ * Option to make bot attack mobs inside his range (KillAura) for self-defense, can be disabled.
  * Shows who attacked the bot and the weapon.
 Thanks to [mineflayer-bloodhound](https://github.com/Nixes/mineflayer-bloodhound).

 ## Install